How to get to Gates | Opening times | Events

 Main Crop Seed Potatoes require a much longer growing time in the ground and would benefit from an added fertiliser during the Summer months.

-When ready to harvest, cut back haulms (plant stalks) to ground level before gently lifting the plant up with a garden fork.
+Planted main crop potatoes will be ready to harvest in September and October or approximately 16-22 weeks after they were planted.
+To harvest, cut back haulms (plant stalks) to ground level before gently lifting the plant up with a garden fork.

 Carefully remove the potatoes from the plant and wash well before use in the kitchen.